 The suitability of engineered softwood products as a material for circular construction should not be assumed.
-Although engineered timber relies largely on quickly renewable materials, there is also a need for petrochemically based adhesives to form a structural bond between wood layers (Milner and Woodard, 2016).
-In many instances, it is also required that the engineered wood product be treated with chemical preservatives to increase resistance to rot and decay (Shukla and Kamdem, 2012).
+Although engineered timber relies largely on quickly renewable materials, there is also a need for petrochemically based adhesives to form a structural bond between wood layers1.
+In many instances, it is also required that the engineered wood product be treated with chemical preservatives to increase resistance to rot and decay2.
 The product's reliance on a non-renewable material and the inability of these non-renewable materials to be recovered from the product is not reflective of circular economy best practice.